igdel/exercises/0.TO-DO-App/README.md

 - A form with an input field and a submit button for adding new todos
 - An unordered list to display the todos
 - A section for showing todo statistics
+- An empty state message that shows when there are no todos

 ### 2. Style Your Application